core-infra-svcs/terraform-provider-meraki/docs/resources/devices_switch_port.md

 - `port_schedule_id` (String) The ID of the port schedule.
 A value of null will clear the port schedule.
 - `profile` (Attributes) (see [below for nested schema](#nestedatt--profile))
 - `rstp_enabled` (Boolean) The rapid spanning tree protocol status.
-- `sticky_mac_white_list` (Set of String) The initial list of MAC addresses for sticky Mac allow list.
+- `sticky_mac_allow_list` (Set of String) The initial list of MAC addresses for sticky Mac allow list.
 Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'.
-- `sticky_mac_white_list_limit` (Number) The maximum number of MAC addresses for sticky MAC allow list.
+- `sticky_mac_allow_list_limit` (Number) The maximum number of MAC addresses for sticky MAC allow list.
 Only applicable when 'accessPolicyType' is 'Sticky MAC allow list'.
 - `storm_control_enabled` (Boolean) The storm control status of the switch port.
 - `stp_guard` (String) The state of the STP guard ('disabled', 'root guard', 'bpdu guard' or 'loop guard').
 - `tags` (Set of String) The list of tags of the switch port.